 Two (2) paid personal leave days per wage reporting year shall be granted to each employee eligible for annual leave.
 A personal leave day shall be requested and approved in advance of use.
+Personal leave may be used in one-hour increments.
 There shall be no accumulation of personal leave days, and unused personal leave shall be forfeited at the end of the leave year or upon termination of employment.